edcaraujo/nclcomposer-examples/README.md

 ## Primeiro João

 This example are based on those discussed in the book [Programando em NCL 3.0][ncl-book].
-The examples uses an animation named **"Primeiro João"**.
-The animation was developed in the [N.A.D.A][nada-site] (Núcleo de Arte Digital e Animação) from PUC-Rio by André Castelão and tell us the history about why [Garrincha][wikipedia-garrincha] started to naming "João" all his markers (defenders) in football.
+It uses an animation called **"Primeiro João"**.
+This animation was developed in the [N.A.D.A][nada-site] (Núcleo de Arte Digital e Animação) from PUC-Rio by André Castelão, and tell us the history about why [Garrincha][wikipedia-garrincha] started to naming "João" all his markers (defenders) in football.

 This example contains **10** projects (or *\*.cpr* files).